pyDataVis/pyDataVis/docs/pyDataVis.md

 ![Figure 12 - Peak fitting tool](img/peakFit1.png){width=500px}

-Below the plotting area, the results of the fitting process are shown in an  information area (read only).
+Below the plotting area, there is the information area (read only).
 As in the case of [*Curve fitting*](#curve-fitting) an estimation of the goodness of the fit is given through the RMSE value, already defined above in the [*Curve fitting*](#curve-fitting) tool.
-Below the text information area is the Peak parameters area.
+Below the information area is the Peak parameters area.
 Here, the value of the peak parameters can be modified after which the fitting process can be launched again by clicking on the *Compute* button.
 The fitting results are saved in the log file.

-When the fitting module is called from the *Finding peak* option, it uses a Gaussian function to model each peak shape.
-It is clear that the Gaussian type is not well suited to represent the peak shapes in the case of the experimental data shown in the previous figure.
+When the fitting module is called from the *Finding peak* option, it always uses a Gaussian function to model each peak shape.
+The Gaussian type is not the best to represent the peak shapes in the case of the experimental data shown in the previous figure.
 It is possible to change the peak model by replacing the peak parameters, G, by another type. pyDataVis allows to choose between six peak types:

 - G  : Gaussian
 - L  : Lorentzian